 Although that particular experience instilled a very cool, unshakeable distrust in basically everyone and everything around me, it’s also left me deeply sympathetic to working Santas of all kinds.
 Look, I don’t care how old or how cool you are, if you hit the mall this weekend (wtf are you doing!) and don’t wave at the poor Santa sitting in the sweltering heat, no offence but you are literally a bona fide monster.

-That’s someone’s son, someone’s brother, and almost certainly my Dad, for god’s sake.
+That’s someone’s son, someone’s brother, and almost certainly my dad, for god’s sake.

 Or, it could even be Chris Parker from Hudson and Halls and Funny Girls, who worked as a mall Santa in Christchurch in his early 20s.
 “It’s one of the most surreal experiences I’ve ever been through,” says Chris “I was far too young to be a Santa.”
-Forced to don a fat suit with extra padding, Chris’ two year Santa career took him to Riccarton mall, appearances in Harvey Norman and a brief stint in Porirua for what he describes as “the hardest acting gig I’ve ever done in my life.”
+Forced to don a fat suit with extra padding, Chris’s two year Santa career took him to Riccarton mall, appearances in Harvey Norman and a brief stint in Porirua for what he describes as “the hardest acting gig I’ve ever done in my life.”

-Regan Crummer, also a theatre-maker, is currently juggling Santa jobs in Botany, Pakuranga, MOTAT and at various private Christmas functions.
+Regan Crummer, also a theatre-maker, juggles Santa jobs in Botany, Pakuranga, MOTAT and at various private Christmas functions.
 “As a kid, I was obsessed with Santa.
 I stumbled across a photograph of me the other day as a five year old dressed in a Santa suit, and I used to make videos pretending to be him.”
 His childhood dream came true a few years ago, when he was asked to play Santa in a community production.
 He’s being donning the red suit come Christmas time ever since.

 Christmas grinches might think a Santa gig is as easy as plonking yourself down in a Look Sharp suit, but transforming into The Big Man is serious business.
 Bluestone recruitment, the kingpins of the mall Santa trade in New Zealand, run rigorous training sessions every year to ensure their mall Santas are up to standard.
 “I had to drive to the middle of nowhere and there were maybe 50 old men and me,” says Chris, who was 20 at the time.
 “One guy had been the St Luke’s Santa for 25 years – he’s a living legend.”